blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium_1.md

 Up to three creatures of your choice within range are bolstered with toughness and resolve.
 Their max hit points and current hit points increase by 5 for the duration.

+At higher levels: For every level past 2nd, the amount of hitpoints is increased by 5.
 ```

 ```